 Peer Mentoring: Your Guide to College Life

-In addition to your professor, the Program Associate or PA is a key part of the UC experience.
-The PA is an upperclass student who lives in the residence hall with you and serves as a teaching assistant for your seminar.
-Many PAs are former UC students themselves and have taken the particular course before.
+In addition to your professor, the Program Associate (PA) or Teaching Assistant (TA) is a key part of the UC experience.
+These are upperclass students who are often former UC students themselves and have taken the particular course before.
 They are chosen through a selective application process, and go through special training to learn how to be a great mentor (like a big brother or sister) to first-year college students.
 S/he is always available to answer any questions you have, not just about academics but about the whole college experience.